 After spending the last three years as a VI Guide to David Edwards, I will now be the one who is visually impared as John Baker assists me across 10 different park runs whilst all the time I will be fully blindfolded.
-You can donate to our nominated charity by clicking Dorset Blind Association Thank you so much for your wonderful support.
+You can donate to our nominated charity, The Dorset Blind Association by clicking here.
+Thank you so much for your wonderful support.

 June 3, 2019